 You need a reliable container that will keep your wipes fully wet and saturated.
 It needs to be readily available wherever you go.
 A large size Tupperware-type container is not likely to do the trick here.

 I use small sandwich-size zip-top bags.
 I can get about 12 folded paper towels in one bag.
-Fits great in pocket, purse or car console.
+Fits great in a pocket, purse, or car console.
 This is ideal because of portability, and the ability to squeeze out air to keep wipes fresh and wet.

 A recycled baby wipes container, or similar is a good possibility if you have this available.
 If you opt for a rigid container, make sure it has a tightly fitting lid.
 Otherwise, make small batches of wipes as they will dry out more quickly because it’s difficult to make that recycled container reasonably airtight.